 Many of Seattle’s activist icons have been strongly identified with a particular event or era.
 Anna Louise Strong is most often mentioned in the same breath as the 1919 Seattle General Strike; Edwin T. Pratt with the 1960s Open Housing movement.
 By contrast, Tyree Scott — although he, too, first made a name for himself in the 1960s — is best identified with an activist career spanning decades.

 Scott was best known as a civil rights and labor leader who opened the door to women and minority workers in the construction industry, both locally and nationally.
-Born in Hearne, Texas, on the date in focus here, Scott moved to Seattle in 1966 to help his father, an electrician in Seattle, build his construction business.
+Born in Hearne, Texas, on the date in focus here, Scott moved to Seattle in 1966 to help his father, an electrician, establish his construction business.
 At the time, the trade unions that controlled jobs in Seattle’s construction industry were off-limits to blacks.

-In the following decade, Scott would go on to lead other local labor struggles, crucially helping to found the Northwest Labor and Employment Law Office (LELO), which forged international ties among workers in the struggle to gain better job conditions for low-income workers through class-action lawsuits.
+During the following decade, Scott would go on to lead other local labor struggles, crucially helping found the Northwest Labor and Employment Law Office (LELO), which forged international ties among workers in the struggle to gain better job conditions for low-income workers through class-action lawsuits.

-During the 1980s, Scott took his activism abroad and helped form organizations to assist laborers in developing countries.
-In 1997, he led a LELO-sponsored Seattle conference which drew delegates from a dozen countries to discuss leadership of labor and civil rights activism throughout the world.
+During the 1980s, Scott took his activism abroad and helped found organizations to assist laborers in developing countries.
+In 1997, he led a LELO-sponsored Seattle conference that drew delegates from a dozen countries to discuss leadership of labor and civil rights activism throughout the world.
 Two years later, in early 1999, Scott was among the activists who laid the early organizational groundwork for the WTO protests.

 –Jeff Stevens.
 Sources: Seattle Civil Rights and Labor History Project (www.civilrights.washington.edu); HistoryLink.org; Quintard Taylor, “The Forging of a Black Community: Seattle’s Central District from 1870 through the Civil Rights Era” (University of Washington Press, 1994).